Azure/custom-script-extension-linux/README.md

 apt upgrade -y
 ```

-The correct CustomScript script setting would be constructed by taking
+The correct RunCommand script setting would be constructed by taking
 the output of the following command.

 ```sh